intellitrend/intellitrend-mobile-zabbix-mediatype/README.md

 Set the `severity` field to a valid numeric severity such as `2` for `warning`.
 Check [this](https://www.zabbix.com/documentation/current/en/manual/api/reference/event/object) documentation page and scroll down to the `severity` property if you are unsure about numeric severities.

-To set the `sendto` parameter, open the IntelliMon Mobile app, navigate to the `Settings` page, ensure that push notifications are enabled and then tap on `Zabbix user media`.
+To set the `sendto` parameter, open the IntelliTrend Mobile app, navigate to the `Settings` page, ensure that push notifications are enabled and then tap on `Zabbix user media`.
 In the user media modal, expand the `Create Zabbix user media manually` section and press the copy button to copy the configuration to your clipboard.
 Now paste this configuration into the media types `sendto` parameter.

 Finally, press the `Test` button: